alexpovel/latex-cookbook/README.md

 - `biblatex`
 - perhaps more...

-Current languages with full support are:
+Currently, supported languages are:

 - **english**, german

-With **english** in bold as the language in mind when creating this template in the first place.
+With **english** in bold as the language in mind when this template was first created.
 It will remain the main language.

-Current languages with partial support are **all others**.
-Here, *partial support* simply means that **all features** offered by the above mentioned packages **will work**.
-For example, you can pass `language=french` in the `documentclass` options.
-All translations that are custom to this template will not work.
+All others languages require new translations to be added.
 You can add your own translations in [the respective file](yatt-translations.sty).

-There is currently no hope to also have 'variants' of languages (like british for english).
+There is currently no hope of also having 'variants' of languages (like british for english).
 `polyglossia` does not provide and interface for that, only for the main language (<https://tex.stackexchange.com/a/413592/120853>).

 ### Packages